jglovier/jglovier.github.io/_posts/2014-1-4-five-simple-goals-for-2014.md

 ---
 layout: blogpost
 title: Five simple goals for 2014
+imgclass: mountain
 categories: life
 ---

-# Five simple goals for 2014

 Some years I set a bunch of unrealistic expectations.
 Some years, I set none.
 This year I've come up with five really practical things I'd like to work on throughout the year.

-They are:
+There's plenty more that I want to do than just this list this year.
+But I think that if I can just focus on this list of simple goals, the rest of the things that need to happen will fall in place in order of importance and priority.

 ## 1. Say no to things